 Although five Alternatives are summarized in Table ES-4, each of these has several potential permutations discussed in Chapter 4 of the main text.
-A number of Alternatives were dropped from further consideration because they could not come close to meeting the interim Flow Targets.
+A number of Alternatives were dropped from further consideration because they could not come close to meeting the interim Flow Targets, and additional permutations are still being evaluated to maximize benefits and minimize costs.

 The scoring matrix is described in detail in Chapter 3 for each Alternative.
 Generally, each category is on a scale of 0 to 3, with higher numbers reflecting better scores relative to each category (e.g. reliability, protectability, detectability, etc.).

 Unit per acre-foot cost is construction cost and O&M costs over 50-year lifespan, assuming 3% inflation and a 3% discount rate for future costs.
+O&M costs are appraisal-level estimates at this stage.